millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ![](./images/700/Picture700-21.png)

--   When you change the report type to one of the graphs, then a “**Settings**” link will appear to the right of the menu which allows you to control the layout of columns within the graph.
+-   When you change the report type to one of the graphs, then a **Settings** link will appear to the right of the menu which allows you to control the layout of columns within the graph.

 -   Click on the **bar graph** icon to change the output to a bar graph (see below)

 ![](./images/700/Picture700-22.png)

--   Click on the “**Settings**” link to unfold the settings panel for the graph.
+-   Click on the **Settings** link to unfold the settings panel for the graph.

 ![](./images/700/Picture700-23.png)

 -   To add a column to one of the **Keys**, **Groups** of **Values** panels just drag and drop the column name into the required panel.

--   To remove a column from the Keys, Groups of Values panel just click on the “**x**” next to the column name displayed in the relevant panel.
+-   To remove a column from the Keys, Groups of Values panel just click on the **x** next to the column name displayed in the relevant panel.

 ### Step 7: Changing the layout of the graph

 -   With the graph settings panel visible:

-    -   Remove all columns from the both the Keys and Values panels.
+    -   Remove all columns from the both the **Keys** and **Values** panels.

     -   Drag and drop **MONTH** into the Keys panel